theartusz/toolbox-reference-angular/src/app/admin/README.md

 Admin folder is for various admin features of admin section

 # Index.shared.ts (i.e. Barrel)
-This file contains the expoxt statement of files of current folder.
-This is to avoid cubersome of large number of export statements.
+This file contains the exports statement of files of current folder.
+This is to avoid cumbersome of large number of export statements.

 # Admin/Shared